-The State Water Board is developing and implementing new regulatory programs to address potential water quality and quantity issues related to cannabis cultivation and to meet the directives of the Medical Cannabis Regulation and Safety Act.
-The Cannabis Cultivation Waste Discharge Regulatory Program currently includes discharge permits that address controllable water quality factors associated with cultivation on private property in the North Coast and Central Valley Regions.
+On October 17, 2017, the State Water Board adopted the Cannabis Cultivation Policy -Principles and Guidelines for Cannabis Cultivation (Cannabis Policy) and General Waste Discharge Requirements and Waiver of Waste Discharge Requirements for Discharges of Waste Associated with Cannabis Cultivation Activities (Cannabis General Order).
+The State Water Board is establishing this new regulatory program to address potential water quality and quantity issues related to cannabis cultivation and to meet the directives of Senate Bill 837 (Statutes 2016, Chapter 32, Committee on Budget and Fiscal Review) and the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA; Senate Bill 94 [Statutes 2017, Chapter 27, Committee on Budget and Fiscal Review]).
 The program is designed to meet the requirements of the Basin Plans, the California Water Code, and the Clean Water Act.
-The State and regional water boards are the principal agencies with primary responsibility for the coordination and control of water quality.
+The State and Regional Water Boards are the principal agencies with primary responsibility for the coordination and control of water quality.
 Nonpoint source (NPS) pollution, also known as polluted runoff, is the leading cause of water quality impairments.
 Many streams in California are impacted by erosion and sediment delivery, changes to riparian systems that may reduce shade and affect water temperatures, over allocation of water sources, and chemical/pollutant discharges from areas under cultivation or material/waste storage areas.